 How should I plan for driving a long distance?

-Even experienced HGV drivers are prevented from driving more than 9 hours in a day or working for over 13 hours in a day.
+Even experienced HGV drivers are prevented from driving more than nine hours in a day or working for over 13 hours in a day.
 Most car drivers are nowhere near as used to driving for this long, so always keep these recommendations in mind if you're planning a long road trip.

 - Aim to stop every two hours or so, especially if you're not used to driving long distances